How to Track Obituaries Online

 Pros: Free, automated

-Cons: High false positive rate, doesn't scan all obituary sources, many common names trigger too many alerts
+Cons: High false positive rate, doesn't scan all obituary sources, common names trigger too many alerts

 Purpose-built services like ObituaryMonitor are designed specifically for this task: